digifactory/laravel-ai-spam-detector/README.md

 # Laravel AI Spam Detector

-Opt-in Laravel route middleware that checks request bodies and headers for spam and prompt injection using Laravel AI and Typesafe Jev.
-Based on [Spatie's Laravel package skeleton](https://github.com/spatie/package-skeleton-laravel).
+Opt-in Laravel route middleware and a validation rule for spam detection using Laravel AI and Typesafe Jev.
+The middleware checks request bodies and headers for spam and prompt injection; the validation rule checks individual text fields for spam.

 ## Requirements